 The leaves have also demonstrated antibacterial and antiviral properties in liquid applications.

 The most common dosage for blood sugar control is 400 to 600 mg of the herb.

 Most gymnema sylvestre supplements are standardized to a minimum of 25% gymnemic acid, the active ingredient in the leaves and root.

 It is recommended that gymnema be taken with food.

 The active ingredients will build up in the system and produce a summative and cumulative effect.

-For this reason it is also recommended that this herb be spread out throughout the day, with meals.
+For this reason, it is also recommended that the intake of the herb be spread out during the day, with meals.